 Number 2: Food

 Whether you haw a sweet tooth or you prefer sour food, Naples will never disappoint you.
-Birthplace of world-famous pizza, Naples adopted food from all over and making it local.
+Birthplace of world-famous pizza, Naples adopted food from all over and made it local.
 From the babà to the coffee itself, Naples is a place of contamination.
 Still, everything is just unique, and we will talk about it in the future.

 Number 1: Panoramas